Death of David Dungay Jr.: Coronial inquest

 The coronial inquest into Dungay's death began on 16 July 2018.
 At the inquest, camera footage showed that he was held down and yelled "I can't breathe" multiple times.
 The commissioner of corrective services, testifying at the inquest, stated that it was a misconception that a restrained person who can talk must be able to breathe.
 On 22 November 2019, the coroner found none of the guards involved should face disciplinary action and their conduct "was limited by systemic deficiencies in training".

 After the findings were announced, Leetona Dungay stated that justice had not been served and their family would seek prosecution of the guards.
 In June 2021 she said that she intended to lodge a complaint with the UN Human Rights Committee, hoping that it would encourage all levels of government in Australia and other institutions to implement the recommendations of the 1991 Royal Commission into Aboriginal Deaths in Custody.
 She is being assisted by human rights lawyers Jennifer Robinson and George Newhouse.

+Similarities to George Floyd

+In the aftermath of the 2020 murder of George Floyd in the United States, new attention was brought to Dungay's story.
+Floyd had also said "I can't breathe" in his last moments as he was asphyxiated, a phrase which then became internationally associated with the subsequent Black Lives Matter protests.
+Members of Dungay's family remarked on the similarities and sent their support to Floyd's family.
+They and numerous commentators also observed that Floyd had become better-known in Australia than Dungay, and that the Australian public should extend their support of black lives to include Indigenous Australians at home.